: What we do when we have a question or problem that we want to resolve. Remember, this is a process, not a step-by-step procedure.

-- A Middle School student might ask: “How are the lives of the people who live near the Yangtze River affected by that waterway?”
+- 5/6: “How have the lives of the people who live near the Yangtze River been affected by that waterway? ”

-- Or: “What are the long term implications of the construction of the Three Gorges Dam for the political stability of China?”
+- US: “What are the long-term implications of the construction of the Three Gorges Dam for the political stability of China?”

 4. Find Sources

-What kinds of sources?
+- This is the biggee.
+Once you learn a strategy for finding what you need, it’s all downhill.
+What kinds of sources will you need?
 Using the keywords that you developed in the Presearch step, start with broad resources and work toward more specific resources.
 Most of the sources you use will be considered “secondary sources,” which offer an analysis, explanation, or restatement of primary sources.
 A secondary source is usually written after the events it describes.
 Good places to look for secondary sources are:

 - History Study Center

-Your SFS libraries provide a rich array of books and online databases that should satisfy most of your research needs.
+Your libraries provide a rich array of books and online databases that should satisfy most of your research needs.
 However, on occasion, it is necessary to turn to the internet for additional information.
-Caution: You should verify if your teacher will allow you to use web sites other than library databases and if so, be prepared to prove the validity of the information found.
-When is it appropriate to use a non-library internet source?
+When would this be appropriate?

 - To find the web site of an organization devoted to your topic.
 For example, NASA, United Nations, CIA World Factbook, Bureau of Indian Affairs, etc.

-Some teachers may require primary sources, which are records of events as they are first described without any interpretation or commentary.
-Often the books you choose may contain primary source as well as secondary source material, so remember to check!
+Primary Sources - Some teachers may require primary sources, which are records of events as they are first described.
+Often the books you choose may contain some primary source material, so remember to check!